-Actually, there are tons of reasons for Montgomery County neighbors to step out of the house in the fall.
+Actually, there are tons of things to explore in the area this time of year.
 We’ll start with Mother Nature.

-For those who like to shop for fruit and veggies in an urban setting, check out the farmer’s market in Silver Spring on the Ellsworth Drive pedestrian mall.
-Or, swing over to the tents on Laurel Avenue in the heart of Takoma Park– voted 2019 Best Farmer’s Market in D.C.!
+For those who like to shop for fruit and veggies in an urban setting, stop by the farmers market in Silver Spring on the Ellsworth Drive pedestrian mall.
+Or, swing over to the tents on Laurel Avenue in the heart of Takoma Park.

 If you’d like to combine your farmer’s market shopping with a little antiquing, visit Howard Avenue in Kensington, where the crates of carrots, berries and cucumbers sit near Antique Row.
-Another option is Norman’s Farm Market on Jones Mill Road, just about a 10-minute drive from downtown Silver Spring.
+Another option is Norman’s Farm Market in Chevy Chase on Jones Mill Road.

 Falling For DC During Autumn

 Our team loves October in Washington DC, watching the lush green trees between the monuments go through their yearly metamorphosis as the weather fades into quintessential strolling weather.
 Summer sightseeing crowds are gone, leaving mostly locals to enjoy the city.
 You can check out peak fall foliage timing here, so get your camera ready.
 Whether it’s for family photos, engagement shots, or just some beautiful fall photos, here’s a comprehensive list of places you won’t want to miss getting shots of this fall in the city.

 For more autumnal fun in the DC Metro area, be sure to enjoy a cider at Distillery Cider Works, visit some reopened Smithsonian museums (outdoor museums available as well!), sip a Cidre Epice (a warm spiced cider drink with your choice of rum, bourbon, or cognac) at La Diplome, and more.